RokasMarcinkevicius/RokasMarcinkevicius/README.md

 Senior Software Engineer @ Tickmill / Lecturer @ CodeAcademy
 -----------------------------------------------------------

 Senior Software Engineer and C# lecturer with industry experience building websites, web applications and APIs.
 I specialize in C# and have professional experience working with .Net, MSSQL and Python.
-I also have experience working with Vue, React, Node.js and other similar web development tools & languages.
+I also have experience working with PHP, Vue, React, Node.js and other similar web development tools & languages.

 * 🌍  I'm based in Lithuania
 * ✉️  You can contact me on https://www.linkedin.com/in/rokas-marcinkevicius/